-• Deferred Share Account.
+- Deferred Share Account.
 This account allows the director, in effect, to invest his or her deferred cash compensation in Lilly stock.
-In addition, the annual award of shares to each director noted above (2,672 shares in 2006) is credited to this account on a pre-set annual date.
+In addition, the annual award of shares to each director noted above (2,672 shares in 2006) is credited to this account.
 Funds in this account are credited as hypothetical shares of Lilly stock based on the market price of the stock at the time the compensation would otherwise have been earned.
 Hypothetical dividends are "reinvested" in additional shares based on the market price of the stock on the date dividends are paid.
-All shares in the deferred share accounts are hypothetical and are not issued or transferred until the director ends his or her service on the board.
+All shares in the deferred share accounts are hypothetical and are not issued or transferred until the director ends his or her service on the board. - Deferred Compensation Account.
+Funds in this account earn interest each year at a rate of 120 percent of the applicable federal long-term rate, compounded monthly, as established the preceding December by the U.S. Treasury Department under Section 1274(d) of the Internal Revenue Code.
+The rate for 2007 is 5.7 percent.
+The aggregate amount of interest that accrued in 2006 for the participating directors was \$182,102 at a rate of 5.6 percent.